evelyntys/project-3-express/readme.md

 # Summary
 This is a restful API and backend web application meant for admins for the [FIGU屋](https://figuya.netlify.app) project.
-Details for the project FIGU屋 can be found in the readme [here](https://github.com/evelyntys/project-3-figuya).
+Please visit the README for FIGU屋 found [here](https://github.com/evelyntys/project-3-figuya) for more details on the project.

     TEST ACCOUNT:
     username: admin